 From Australia all around the world

 The story of the Labradoodle simultaneously marks the beginning of other hybrid breeds like Goldendoodles or Maltipoos.
-The origin of all these hybrid dog breeds not recognised by the large umbrella associations was the idea of combining the essence of Poodles with the characteristics of other different breeds.
-The Labradoodle marked the starting point in 1988.
-Wally Conron wanted a guide dog that didn't moult for the Royal Guide Dog Association of Australia.
+Breeding these hybrid dogs had the goal to combine the essence of Poodles with the characteristics of other breeds.
+Labradoodles marked the starting point in 1988.
+Wally Conron wanted a guide dog that didn’t moult for the Royal Guide Dog Association of Australia.
 A cross between the Labrador established as a therapy dog and the non-moulting Poodle aimed the joy of a four-legged guide to bring blind people suffering from an allergy to pet fur.

 Conron himself has recently repeatedly expressed criticism of the consequences of his original idea and stressed that he created many problems with it.
 These include many people taking advantage of the opportunity to make money from the designer breed without having the necessary knowledge.
 Nowadays, this results in many sick and mentally unstable dogs.
 However, there are currently efforts to make Labradoodle breeding more professional.
 The Continental Kennel Club in the US has recognised the Australian Labradoodle as an independent breed.
 This is still a more distant prospect for Europe, where you won’t be able to acquire a Labradoodle with official paperwork.
 We will give tips on Labradoodle breeding at the end of the article.